 Kanban Tool costs $5 per user per month.
 It also offers a free version of its various paid versions limited to 2 members and 2 boards, as well as free trials.

 An open-source project management tool with a focus on usability.

-Taiga is an agile project management platform on-site and cloud-based for small developers, designers, project managers and other practitioners of methodology.
+Taiga is an agile project management platform is one of the Trello Alternative, on-site and cloud-based for small developers, designers, project managers and other practitioners of methodology.
 Applications include collaboration with the project, bug tracking, reporting, time tracking and task management.

 It includes agile customizable features such as boards and backlogs from Kanban.
 It allows user stories and sprints to be tracked.
 By assigning a person to them, it allows users to monitor and fix problems.
 The app ‘ Wiki ‘ provides users with a room for project documentation where they can add, modify and upload wiki pages and related documents.
 It provides Webhooks, GitHub, GitLab, Bitbucket and Gogs compatibility.